LukaLambrecht/HH-gridpack-generation/README.md

 Note: in the script `creategrid.py` (inside the working directory), the H mass seems to be hard-coded at 125!
 Potentially this needs to be patched as well, to investigate further.
 This might be the cause for crashes observed when running at mass 100.
+Currently running with this patch, maybe to revise later.

 ## Run the calculation and make the gridpack
 Follow the instructions without modifications.